“Angels in Lockdown”

 While I make it back to my folks, the hugs have to wait as “go to your room and stay there” are doctor’s precautionary orders.
 (Airports are Petri dishes.)
 I’m sequestered for two weeks in my childhood bedroom, with my mom leaving trays of food by my door as my dad sings “Goodnight Sweetheart” from the hall.
 As the days pass, a new burning question forms: Did I always have these many stuffed animals?
 I started talking to them in week one.
 By week two, they were talking back.
 It was time for a prison break, or a date.

 But where can Quarantined-in-NY-Gal meet up with Locked-Down-in-LA-Guy?
-In London, of course, as The National Theatre streams Shakespeare’s “Twelfth Night” which we watch separately together.
-When Olivia, swooning in sudden love, declares, “How now!
+In London, of course, as The National Theatre streams Shakespeare’s Twelfth Night which we watch separately together.
+When Olivia, swooning from the sudden onset of love, declares, “How now!
 Even so quickly may one catch the plague?” we both note the irony.
 Damn COVID-19 infects everything.

 We’ll all need to make adjustments.
 As journalism jobs virtually shrink, finding one appears, well, remote.
 Meanwhile, Jetblue’s Burbank terminal remains closed until “damned if we know.”
 When it’s safe, I’ll return to the City of Angels who I hope will be playing baseball, though Halo and Dodger fans may still have to boo the Astros from their homes.
 But until that day, AC (After Covid), the struggle continues.
 And it’ll take all of us to overcome it.